harlan-zw/nuxt-delay-hydration/README.md

 <details>
   <summary><b>How this module works</b></summary>
 <br>
-A promise is injected into your app, depending on the mode depends on where it's blocked.
+A promise is injected into your app, the location is based on the mode.
 The promise is resolved as soon as either of these events has fired:

 - an interaction event (mouse move, scroll, click, etc)
 - an idle callback with a fixed timeout